H2CO3/Sparkling/doc/tutorial.md

 An identifier that is undeclared is assumed to refer to a global constant.
 It is not possible to assign to globals (for safety reasons), but it is possible to retrieve their value.
-Trying to acces an undefined global or a global with the value `nil` results in a runtime error.
+Trying to access an undefined global or a global with the value `nil` results in a runtime error.

 Variable names and other identifiers can begin with a lowercase or capital